Skip to content

 Condition Result

-@name is unknown or disabled in the namespace 400 (distinct from an unknown-model 404)
+@name is not declared under presets: 400 (distinct from an unknown-model 404)

 The two features overlap deliberately — reach for whichever fits:

-• A preset (@fast) is named and saved: it captures a base model, a prompt, params, and provider constraints once, so callers invoke a tested configuration by name instead of repeating it.
+• A preset (@fast) captures a base model, a prompt, params, and provider filters once, so callers invoke a tested configuration by name instead of repeating it.